 Philanthropy

-Robert F. Smith learned early on about the importance of giving back to his community from the example set by his parents, and ever since, he has prioritized making a difference in the communities where he lives and works.
-Since founding Vista Equity Partners in 2000 and becoming one of the U.S.’s most successful business leaders, Smith has focused his personal charitable giving on the educational and professional advancement of the Black community, other underserved groups and women.
+Robert F. Smith learned early on about the importance of giving back to his community from the example set by his parents.
+Ever since, he has prioritized making a difference in the communities where he lives and works.
+Since founding Vista Equity Partners in 2000 and becoming one of the U.S.’s most successful business leaders, Smith has focused his personal charitable giving on the educational and professional advancement of the Black community, women and those who lack access to opportunities.

 In particular, his philanthropy honors the sacrifices and contributions of generations before him, who he says paved the way for his success.

-He has contributed to dozens of organizations and institutions, including Morehouse College, National Museum of African American History and Culture, Cornell University, Columbia University, Carnegie Hall, Lincoln Hills Cares, Sphinx Organization and Anglers of Honor, among others.
-Visit robertfsmith.org to learn more about Smith’s philanthropic endeavors and the impact he has made on many Black communities throughout the U.S.
+For years, he has contributed to dozens of organizations and institutions.
+Visit robertfsmith.org to learn more about Smith’s philanthropic endeavors and the impact he has made on many Black and other communities throughout the U.S.

 Fund II Foundation